vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

 }
 ```

-* **Database repositry**: there is one important thing in this repository, look out how I inject the data context.
+* **Database repository**: there is one important thing in this repository, look out how I inject the data context.
 It is because the Entity Framework context is not thread safe and in concurrence scenarios the context has a lot of issues.
 So using a delegate, the context is instantiated and disposed inside the class it is injected in and on every needs because Entity Framework context life cycles should be as short as possible.
 This is a tip what a learned when I was studying about CQRS and Event Sourcing in that great [Microsoft project.](https://github.com/MicrosoftArchive/cqrs-journey) Later I'll show you where and how the data context's dependency injections is configured.

 ```c#
 public class DatabaseRepository : IInventoryRepository